Yevgeny Poddubny: International sanctions

 On May 4, 2022, the UK imposed sanctions against Poddubny for spreading disinformation and propaganda about the Russian invasion of Ukraine.
 Russian military propagandists Alexander Kots and Dmitry Steshin were also included in sanctions list.
 They were banned from entering the UK and their British assets are frozen.
 On May 18, 2022, Australia imposed sanctions against Yevgeny Poddubny, Alexander Kots, and Dmitry Steshin.

 Kursk

-During a Ukrainian cross-border attack he was wounded and sent to a regional hospital in the Kursk Oblast on August 7, 2024, after his car with attacked by a loitering munition.
+During a Ukrainian cross-border attack he was wounded and sent to a regional hospital in the Kursk Oblast on August 7, 2024, after his car with attacked by a ukrainian loitering munition.
 A spokesperson for the Russian Ministry of Health confirmed that he was conscious and said that "He is now in intensive care."
 He was later transported to a hospital in Moscow.
 The Investigative Committee of Russia has opened an investigation into the attack to determine who is the responsible party for the attack on Poddubny.